1. What is the mission of the Solar Stewardship Initiative?

 Breaching SSI Assessment Procedure is not tolerated.
 If you have a complaint, we encourage you to follow the SSI Complaints and Appeals process to ensure a fair and thorough resolution.
 Your feedback is crucial in maintaining the integrity and effectiveness of the Solar Stewardship Initiative.

-Complainants raising a complaint with the SSI need not disclose their identity if they choose to maintain their anonymity.
+Complainants raising a complaint with the SSI do not need to disclose their identity if they choose to maintain their anonymity.
 Confidential concerns will be handled with utmost discretion, and disclosure will only occur if there is a legal or regulatory obligation to do so.

-When a company, which is a manufacturer, joins the SSI as a member, it commits to complete an assessment against the SSI Standard for at least two of its production sites within 12 months.
-The first results of SSI ESG assessments are expected in Q1-Q2 2025, and the list of SSI-certified production sites will be published on a dedicated page on the SSI website.
+When a manufacturer joins the SSI as a member, it commits to complete an assessment against the SSI Standards for at least two of its production sites within 12 months.

 The SSI assurance scheme is based on on-site, independent third-party assessments.
 These are more robust and credible than voluntary disclosures and self-assessments because they assess compliance to standard requirements in an impartial manner.
 Third-party assessments play a crucial role in enhancing consumer trust by providing independent validation.
 Qualified and impartial assessors review policies, procedures and practices at a specific site to determine if they are implemented and effective.
 Interviews with stakeholders and workers also take place and any information received is cross-checked to support assessment conclusions and obtain an accurate picture of the site’s practices.
 Any gaps identified must be addressed by a fixed deadline and regular surveillance assessments take place to verify that the site continues to be in compliance with the requirements in the Standard.